 What supplies are essential for starting seeds indoors?

-The essential supplies for starting seeds indoors include seed trays or pots, a soilless seed starting mix, seeds, a watering can or spray bottle, plastic wrap or a plastic dome cover, and grow lights (optional).
+The essential supplies for starting seeds indoors include seed trays or pots, soilless seed starting mix, seeds, a watering can or spray bottle, plastic wrap or a plastic dome cover, and grow lights (optional).
 You may also want to use a heat mat to help with germination.

 When is the optimal time to start vegetable seeds indoors for spring planting?